aristosvo/aztfmove/README.md

 ## Authentication

+Authentication for Terraform is the same for `aztfmove` as for normal `terraform` operations.
+Start with `terraform init` to make sure the (remote) terraform state is available.

-Authentication is based on an default [azure-sdk-for-go](https://github.com/Azure/azure-sdk-for-go) authorizer which uses Azure CLI to obtain its credentials.
+Authentication for the movements in Azure is based on an default [azure-sdk-for-go](https://github.com/Azure/azure-sdk-for-go) authorizer which uses Azure CLI to obtain its credentials.

 To use this way of authentication, follow these steps: